azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 ## Spin up a Terraform VM from the Marketplace

-Azure support for Terraform is already strong, but is now available as a free offering in the Marketplace, with only the underlying VM hardware resource costs passed through.
+Azure support for Terraform is already strong, but is now available as a free offering in the Marketplace, with only the underlying VM hardware resource costs passed through:

+* Shared remote state with locking, backed off to Azure Storage
+* Shared identity using MSI and RBAC

 This is ideal for customers who want to use a single Terraform instance across multiple team members, multiple automation scenarios and shared environments.

 The offering is at <https://aka.ms/aztf>.
 The Ubuntu VM will have the following preconfigured: